albertguedes/ruby-chess/README.md

 Use arrow keys or WASD to move the cursor.
 Use enter or spacebar to select a piece.
 The selected piece will be highlighted in green.
 Use enter or spacebar to select the destination of the piece.

+## Features
+* All chesspieces inherit from a Piece class
+  * Queen, Rook, and Bishop inherit from Sliding class
+  * King, Knight, and Pawn inherit from Stepping class
+* Error handling for improper moves
+* Deep dup of chessboard and pieces to perform move validations without chainging game state

 ## Screenshots

 #### Start